-The Man At Center Of This Trump Scandal Wants To Clear His Name
+The Man At The Center Of This Trump Scandal Wants To Clear His Name

 In this world, there’s nothing strange about a guy like him using a company in the Netherlands to shell out half a million dollars to hire a retired three-star US general to do some consulting work for him in Washington.
 But what may play well in the lobbies of five-star hotels in the centers of power can appear sinister to the general public.
 Regardless of whether any laws were broken, the Alptekin case raises a curtain on the perfectly legal but profoundly murky merger of politics and business that is being normalized in the Trump era.

-He grew up mostly in the Netherlands, the son of educated middle-class parents who fled Turkey after a military coup in 1980 to raise their son among the laborers and shopkeepers who make up the bulk of the Turkish diaspora in Europe.
+The father of three grew up mostly in the Netherlands, the son of educated middle-class parents who left Turkey after a military coup in 1980 to raise their son and daughter among the laborers and shopkeepers who make up the bulk of the Turkish diaspora in Europe.
 Alptekin said he’s mostly politically passionate about party politics in Netherlands, but remains a patriotic Turk.
 He described himself as a “white Turk,” as Turks describe their old upper classes, bred to be a member of Turkey’s elite while living among friends who were mostly “black Turks,” the term used to describe pious laboring classes unafraid to get their hands dirty.

 The dynamic of balancing those two identities would shape his life as he used his elite connections and pedigree to bolster his network in the world of politics and government and then use those contacts to get rich.

 Alptekin has always been intensely ambitious.
 After studying law and economics at Utrecht University, he won a nine-month fellowship to work as a staffer in the US House Foreign Affairs Committee.
-(He proudly mentioned a letter he got from California Rep. Tom Lantos, who died in 2008, commending him for his intelligence and hard work.)
+(He proudly mentioned a letter he got from California Rep. Tom Lantos, who died in 2008, commending him for his intelligence and hard work, and one from former President George W. Bush describing a meeting with Alptekin as one of the highlights of a visit to the Netherlands.)
 After that he spent a year as a staffer at the Dutch Parliament in the Hague before landing a one-year fellowship at Interpol in Lyon.

 His three-year foray into government expanded his network of contacts.
 In 2005, he launched a business providing counterterrorism equipment and consulting services to the Turkish government.
 One source close to him said that’s when he began to run afoul of supporters of Gülen, the religious leader exiled in the US whose cult-like movement stands accused by Ankara of masterminding the failed coup attempt last year.
 Alptekin believed Gülenists were blocking him from winning lucrative contracts.